wikimedia/mediawiki-extensions-MobileFrontend/README.md

 ##### $wgMFNoMobileCategory

-DB key of the category which members will never display mobile view
+DB key of the category which members will never display mobile view.

 * Type: `Boolean`
 * Default: `false`

 ##### $wgMFNoMobilePages

-Prefixed names of pages that will never display mobile view
+Prefixed names of pages that will never display mobile view.

 * Type: `Array`
 * Default: `[]`